q231950/sputnik/README.md

 # спутник

-## State

-_unstable, changing API, don't use it yet_

-## Server to server communication
+## Talk to CloudKit.
+Server-to-server in Go.

-### Create the EC key
+### Create a signing identity

 Talking to CloudKit requires authentication.
-Luckily, there is a command to create the key for you.
+Luckily, there is a command to create the signing identity for you.

-`./sputnik eckey create`
+`./sputnik identity create`

 This will create a `eckey.pem` and `cert.der` and place it in the `~/.sputnik/secrets` folder.

-### Add EC key to CloudKit Dashboard
+### Add public key to CloudKit Dashboard

 You may print out the key in a CloudKit understandable format.
 Copy the output and paste it as described in [the reference](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloutKitWebServicesReference/SettingUpWebServices/SettingUpWebServices.html#//apple_ref/doc/uid/TP40015240-CH24-SW8)

-`./sputnik eckey`
+`./sputnik identity`

 ### Store the Cloudkit Key ID